p4lang/p4c/README.md

 See [here](targets/README.md) for more details on the differences between these.

-bmv2 is not meant to be a production-grade software switch.
+**bmv2 is not meant to be a production-grade software switch**.
 It is meant to be used as a tool for developing, testing and debugging P4 data planes and control plane software written for them.
+As such, the performance of bmv2 - in terms of throughput and latency - is significantly less than that of a production-grade software switch like [Open vSwitch](https://www.openvswitch.org/).
+For more information about the performance of bmv2, refer to this [document](docs/performance.md).

 ## Dependencies